Trictrac: Bredouille

 If, subsequently, the first player were to score points before second player reaches 12, the lurch is no longer possible and the bredouille is returned to its starting point between the two talons.
 The second player has lost the opportunity for a lurch (débredouille).
 As the two players now each have only one jeton, whoever wins can only advance his peg one hole.

-The peg has to be moved forward by twelve holes to win a match of trictrac.
+The peg has to be moved forward by twelve holes to win a match.

 Holding, going and games

 A player winning a partie (i.e. reaching 12 points and scoring a hole) on his dice roll, has the choice between continuing the current game or starting a new one: